Operation Hyacinth (film)

-Synopsis
+Plot

-Robert is in his mid-twenties and new to the police force.
+Robert is in his mid-twenties and new to the Citizens' Militia (MO).
 His father Edward holds a senior position and is keen for his son to follow in his footsteps.
-Robert's colleague Wojtek has been working for the Citizens' Militia (MO) for some time.
-They investigate a case in which a serial murderer has been targeting homosexuals in Warsaw.
-For the investigation, Robert infiltrates the local gay scene through German-language student Arek.
-Ultimately he discovers his own homosexual desires, beginning a relationship with the young man despite being engaged to marry Halinka, who works at the agency in the evidence department.
+Robert and his partner, Wojtek, investigate a case in which a serial murderer has been targeting gay men in Warsaw.
+Robert befriends a German-language student Arek in order to infiltrate the local gay scene for the investigation.
+As he does so, he discovers a tangle of lies, blackmail, and cover-ups.